iPhone 8: Should you upgrade?

 Unless you need a headphone jack (there are arguments for and against), we're entering upgrade territory.
 The iPhone 6 is still a fine phone, speedy enough to be your daily driver, and Apple is still supporting the phone with software updates like iOS 11 -- which just so happens to be available today.
 That said, the iPhone 6 is definitely behind the curve.

 If you're holding onto it for financial reasons, maybe save some money by picking up an iPhone 7.
-(It's $150/£150/AU$230 cheaper than the iPhone 8.)
+(It's $150, £150 or AU$230 cheaper than the iPhone 8.)
 But if you're ready for the latest and greatest:

 What you get with the iPhone 8